Massetstephane/MOD-IVA-PARTCOCKPIT-MFD/README.md

 - This mod is not compatible with **DE_IVAExtension-v.1.0.2** and **IVA_ASET_MAKING_HISTORY-1.0**

-- Copy the folder Script into main ksp ships folder (file : KOS-Scripts(WIP).zip)
+- For Kos program Copy the folder Script into main ksp ships folder (file : KOS-Scripts(WIP).zip)

 ____